Azooz75/DBMS-Python-SQLite3/readme.md

 The motivation behind this project was to practice the use of SQLite3 and Python to create a simple database management system, where users can interact with and modify a database via the CLI.
-This project was subitted as part of the required coursework for the "Databases and Cloud" course at the University of Bath.
+This project was subitted as part of the required coursework for the "Databases and Cloud" module at the University of Bath.

 ## Features